 Personal items (your home, furniture, cars, food, clothing) are not included in Nisaab.
 Zakat can be paid as a full sum or regular monthly payments.

-Use our Zakat calculator to find out how much Zakat you have to pay.
+Use their Zakat calculator to find out how much Zakat you have to pay.
 The nisaab value is based on the value of silver.

 Download our Transparenthands Andriod Application for Online Donation